mnickey/movie-site/README.md

 1. Clone this repository
 2. Change to the directory where you cloned this repository.
-3. Open the `fresh-tomatoes.html` file in your browser.
+3. In the Terminal window type in 'python ent_center.py'.
+This will automatically open the `fresh-tomatoes.html` file in your browser.

 FILES: